LegitSoulja/-/README.md

 # SlickInject

-Tired of risky SQL Injects?
+Wwant to avoid risky SQL Injections?
 Tired of typing out SQL syntax?
 Bothered with long boring code?

 **SlickInject** is the solution to your problems, in which will hopefully save you some time, with coding.
 That's if you build websites from stratch without using frameworks.

-#### How to use?
+## How to use?

 ###### Functions
 - SELECT